MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 -   Creating an assembly BOM that lists the assembly components and the resource that go into the assembly item.

 ### <a name="selling-customized-assembly-items"></a>Selling Customised Assembly Items
-[!INCLUDE[prod_short](includes/prod_short.md)] provides the flexibility to enter both an stock quantity and an assemble-to-order quantity on one sales order line.
+[!INCLUDE[prod_short](includes/prod_short.md)] provides the flexibility to enter both an inventory quantity and an assemble-to-order quantity on one sales order line.
 This section covers the following tasks:

 -   Creating a pure ATO sales order line where the full quantity is unavailable and must be assembled before shipment.
 -   Customising ATO items.
 -   Recalculating the unit price of a customised assembly item.
--   Creating a mixed sales order line where parts of the sales quantity is provided from stock and the remaining part must be assembled before shipment.
+-   Creating a mixed sales order line where parts of the sales quantity is provided from inventory and the remaining part must be assembled before shipment.
 -   Understanding ATO availability warnings.

 ### <a name="planning-for-assembly-items"></a>Planning for Assembly Items